-Middleton Run/Salem Road Project is located in Section 15 of Milton Township in Jackson County and lies within the 14-digit HUC unit #05090101050030.
+Salem Road/Middleton Run Project is located in Section 15 of Milton Township in Jackson County and lies within the 14-digit HUC unit #05090101050030.
 The site is 60 acres and is located in the Little Raccoon Creek subwatershed.
 The design was completed by GAI Consultants Inc. and Bergmann Associates for \$193,283.
-The treatment approach for this site was to install open limestone channels, steel slag channels, reclamation, and a limestone leach bed.
+The treatment approach for this site was to install 3 separate treatment components consiting of: open limestone channels, steel slag channels, reclamation, and a limestone leach bed (see diagram on page 3 of this report).
 The major consideration for this design was to eliminate all water storage, create contours for positive drainage, cover toxic materials, and generate alkalinity.
 The goal of the design was to reduce 100 percent of the acidity loading discharging into Little Raccoon Creek.
-The acidity has been reduced by 29 percent from the project discharge.
+The acidity has been reduced by 100 percent from the three project discharges accumulatively at the mouth of Middleton Run.
 Construction was complete November 15, 2005, by Stockmeister Enterprises Inc. for a cost of \$687,913.
 The funding source, for the project design and construction were ODNR-DMRM and Ohio EPA.
-Figures 3 and 4 (shown on page 3) estimate approximately 764 lbs/ day of acid and 94 lbs/day of metals were reduced from entering into Little Raccoon Creek as a result of this AMD reclamation project.
+Figures 4 and 5 (shown on page 5 and 6 of this report) estimate approximately 334 lbs/day of acid and 46 lbs/day of metals were reduced from entering into Middleton Run Creek as a result of these three AMD reclamation project.
+Each of the three treatment components are evaluated further on page 4 of this report.

-Water quality data was collected at the project discharge as well as multiple stations pre- and post-construction.
+Water quality data was collected at three project discharges as well as multiple stations pre- and post-construction.
 The graphs below show changes in pH (Figure 1) and acidity (Figure 2) along the mainstem of the receiving stream upstream and downstream of the project discharge as a result of the AMD reclamation project.

-As a result of the Middleton Run/Salem Road project, the pH and net acidity has improved downstream of the reclamation site for 11 miles.
-Pre-construction data showed pH in the range of 3.2 - 6.7 downstream of the project.
-However, after installation of the Middleton Run/Salem Road reclamation project, post-construction data shows pH in the range of 3.5 - 7.0 downstream of the project discharge.
-The net acidity concentrations decreased by 29 percent at the project discharge creating net alkaline conditions continuing for 11 miles downstream to station LRC0030.
+As a result of the (Salem Road/Middleton Run) project, the pH and net acidity has improved downstream of the reclamation site for 11 miles.
+Pre-construction data showed pH in the range of 2.8-6.7 at the project cumulative discharges and downstream of the project.
+However, after installation of the Salem Road/Middleton Run reclamation project, post-construction data shows pH in the range of 6.4-7.0 downstream of the project discharge.
+The net acidity concentrations decreased by 100 percent at the three project discharges accumulatively creating net alkaline conditions continuing for 11 miles downstream to station LRC0030.